arekkulczycki/hackable-engine/README.md

 To plot the training rewards over the training period `PYTHONPATH=. python hackable_engine/training/run.py -pl -e=<ENVIRONMENT NAME>`

-To view the tensorboard log if used
+To view the tensorboard log, if used
 `tensorboard --logdir <PATH TO THE LOG DIRECTORY>`

+Add custom tensorboard logs in `hackable_engine/training/callbacks.py`.

 ### Development directions